nanj-robotics/geni_craner/README.md

-# Geni-Craner: 7-DOF Robot Arm with Deep Learning-Based Vision Grasping
+# Geni-Craner: 7-DOF robot arm with YOLOv11-Seg + FoundationPose vision-based grasping (ROS2)
 A 7-degree-of-freedom robotic arm with an iron hex-socket (Allen key) end-effector.
 Workpieces have magnets embedded inside, so the arm picks them up by magnetic attraction on contact.
 Vision-based grasping uses